Onlineberatung/documentation/docs/general/home.md

 **PLACEHOLDER FOR PROJECT DESCRIPTION**

-Here in the wiki you will find information on how to set up, run and contribute to the project.
+In this documentation you will find information on how to set up, run and contribute to the project.

 ## License
 The project is licensed under the AGPLv3.
 More information about the licence can be found [here](LICENSE.md).